Mainell/ProjetsData/README.md

 - 💝 I’m interested in data analysis and life with horses.
 - ✨ I’m currently learning data sciences and natural horsemanship.
-- 🪴 I’m looking to collaborate on environmental projects, particularly those involving horses !
+- 🪴 I’m looking to collaborate on environmental or cheerful projects, particulary those involving horses !

 - 📫 How to reach me ? https://www.linkedin.com/in/mainell-wuillermin/
 - 🐺 How to pronouns my first name ? menɘl
 - 🎓 Fun fact: I was a teacher for 8 years !
 My best memory ?
-A trip in Copenhague with 30 students.
+A trip in Copenhagen with 30 pupils.

 This is part of a "mini project" organized while I was studying at the Wild Code School :